d4krzyk/Billiard-Model/README.md

 - **Shot Angle Adjustment**: Adjust the shot angle with the "A" and "D" keys.
 - **Interactive Gameplay**: Use the left mouse button to select the white ball after it has been pocketed, and the right mouse button to set its position when it is placed back on the table.
 - **Camera Zoom**: Use the mouse scroll wheel to zoom in or out.
-- **Start the Game**: The game starts when you press the "Spacebar" key.
+- **Start the Game**: The game starts when you press the "F" key to shoot.

 ## Requirements